Don't Miss New Updates From Us!

 You'll be hearing from us shortly.

 Yes, I'd like to receive offers and newsletters via

 email from RATESDOTCA.
 I may unsubscribe at any time.

-Lesley Green is a senior writer and editor at RATESDOTCA and has been a part of the team since 2002.
-During non-pandemic times she enjoys live theatre, travelling, curling and, depending on how well she's hitting the ball, golfing.
+Lesley Green is a seasoned writer and editor.
+She previously worked at RATESDOTCA, sharing her expertise with the marketing team for nearly two decades.
+Lesley enjoys live theatre, travelling, curling and, depending on how well she's hitting the ball, golfing.